 2. Chronic Offender Policy - Anyone who has parked a vehicle or vehicles on University property which has or have been issued five or more tickets within a continuous 12-month period, regardless of whether the tickets are paid or on appeal, will be considered a Chronic Offender of the University’s parking rules.
 Chronic Offenders may continue to park legally on campus, however, when a vehicle which has been assigned to a Chronic Offender is found illegally parked, it is subject to: 1) immediate impound and 2) a $150 Chronic Offender fee.

 1. When a violation notice is issued on a vehicle displaying a Texas State Permit, proof that the permit was owned by an individual is prima facie evidence that the owner of the permit received the violation notice and committed the offense.
 If no permit is displayed, proof that the vehicle was owned by an individual is prima facie evidence that the owner received the violation notice and committed the offense.

 2. Unpaid charges for violations are recorded in either the name of the student, faculty, or staff person who:

 Level Two: Any person who is not satisfied with the decision by the PS Officer may have the citation reviewed by a Ticket Appeals Committee consisting of students, faculty, and staff persons.
-The Committee’s charge is to determine: 1) if the enforcement action was in accordance with the University’s Traffic and Parking Regulations, or 2) if an extreme or extenuating circumstance might warrant dismissal or reduction of the fee.
-Ticket Appeal verdicts are posted in the Parking Services Office.
+The Committee’s charge is to determine: 1) if the enforcement action was in accordance with the University’s Traffic and Parking Regulations, or 2) if an extreme or extenuating circumstance, or a circumstance outside of the appellant’s control might warrant dismissal or reduction of the fee.
+Ticket Appeal verdicts will be emailed.

 To file a Level Two appeal you must: